How does divorce affect a child’s development?

 There are numerous risks in several different domains of functioning that children face when their parents separate.
 Two critical areas related to psychosocial functioning include:

-A recent 2019 study suggests that regardless of age, gender, culture or age, children with divorced parents experience psychological problems at a higher degree than peers with happily married parents2.
+A 2019 study revealed that, regardless of age, gender, or cultural background, children with divorced parents are more likely to experience psychological challenges compared to peers from intact families.
 In particular, reports have indicated increased rates of anxiety (specifically separation anxiety) and depression.

 Children from divorced families tend to exhibit more externalising problems, such as aggression, delinquency, and impulsive behaviour compared to peers from two-parent households.
 These outcomes may occur because they are mirroring actions they observed at home.
 Alternatively, in the first years following the divorce, it could be because they do not feel stable in their home situation.